-The developed character of the surrounding area is a mixture single-family homes and vacant lots with zoning classifications of GU and AU.
-A majority of lots in the area are around one-acre in size.
-While GU is the original zoning of the area and is still the zoning on most of the lots in the neighborhood, there is a history of parcels being rezoned to AU or AU(L).
+The developed character of the surrounding area is a mixture single-family homes with zoning classifications of GU, AU and AU(L).
+A majority of lots in the area are approximately one-acre in size.
+While GU is the original zoning of the area and is still the prominent zoning on most of the lots in the neighborhood, there is a history of parcels being rezoned to AU or AU(L).
 This rezoning could be considered consistent with the character of the area.
-The closest AU parcel to the subject property is approximately 350 feet north on the south side of Caraway Street.
-This is the only parcel with AU zoning in a 500-ft. radius, and it does not have an agricultural exemption.
+The closest AU(L) parcel to the subject property is approximately 162 feet northeast on the north side of Detroit Street.
+This is the only parcel with AU(L) zoning in a 500-ft. radius, and it does not have an agricultural exemption.

-The 500-ft. notification radius includes 28 properties, of which 19 are homesteaded.
+The 500-ft. notification radius includes 28 properties, of which 28 are homesteaded.